Kiltarlity: Toponymy

 The name 'Kiltarlity' is of disputed origin.
 The Old Statistical Account for the parish of Kiltarlity cites it as deriving from a corruption of the Latin cella, meaning 'the worship place of a saint', and St. Thalargus—a figure of unknown origin.

 The New Statistical Account, written 47 years later, offers an alternative explanation for the parish name.
 It notes the presence of a Clach Tarrail (Gaelic for "Tarrail's stone") 1/2 mi southwest of the old village kirk.
-Hence, the author translates "Kiltarlity" as "sepultre of Tarrail" though again, "Tarrail" remains an unknown figure.
+Hence, the author translates "Kiltarlity" as "sepulchre of Tarrail" though again, "Tarrail" remains an unknown figure.

 A final explanation from a University of St Andrews study points to the Gaelic translation of Cill Targhlain, meaning 'Church of Talorgan'.
 This was the name of several historic (and legendary) Pictish kings, with similarly dedicated churches in Aberdeenshire and Skye.

 In the past, 'Kiltarlity' referred to the entire parish, known in Scottish Gaelic as Bràigh na h-Àirde ('summit of the high place').
 This included a number of surrounding hamlets.
 The main settlement was known as Aultfearna (Gaelic) or Allarburn (Scots), referring to the alder trees that grow on the banks of the Bruiach Burn, which runs through the village.
 Nowadays however, this settlement is signposted as Kiltarlity Village, and usually referred to as simply Kiltarlity.